aqaPayam/NakhBot/docs/domain/01-glossary.md

 Internal app unit used to pay for paid actions.

-Paid actions include:
+MVP paid-action credit costs are:

-* Send Nakh
+* Send Nakh: 2 credits
-* Unlock one match chat
+* Unlock one match chat: 4 credits
-* Unlock one liked-by profile
+* Unlock one Liked By profile: 4 credits

 Credits are different from Telegram Stars.

 Users can buy credit packages with Telegram Stars, then spend credits inside the app.

+Paid-action credit costs are product configuration and must not be hardcoded inside handlers.

 ### Telegram Stars